awcodify/sysctl-theme/docs/contributing.md

 ### Prerequisites

-To contribute to the Sysctl Theme, you'll need:
+To contribute to the Arsxy Theme, you'll need:

 - Git
 - Ruby (version 2.5.0 or higher)